TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Experiment

-We further investigated the robustness of the policy in aggressive scenarios, specifically at supersonic speeds.
-Fig. \ref{fig:quant_result_agile} illustrates an aerial scene with overall quantitative results where our agent tracked an F/A-18A opponent evading to a low altitude with near-supersonic velocity.
+\textbf{Robust Pursuit in Supersonic Speed: } We further investigated the robustness of our policy in aggressive scenarios, specifically at supersonic conditions.
+Fig. \ref{fig:eval_result} (D) illustrates an aerial scene with overall quantitative results where our agent tracked an F/A-18A opponent evading to a low altitude with near-supersonic velocity.
 As the deviation angle decreased, the opponent increased its speed by descending to an altitude below \SI{500}{ft}.
-Against such a high-speed adversary, our agent maintained the desired distance while traveling at Mach 1.02 and reduced the deviation angle by up to 0.6\degree.
-It then executed high-speed pursuit up to Mach 1.05 at a critically low altitude while keeping the proper distance within the WEZ range (near \SI{2000}{ft}).
+Against such a high-speed adversary, our agent maintained the desired distance while traveling at Mach 1.02 (\SI{1259}{km/h}) and reduced the deviation angle by up to 0.6\degree.
+It then executed a high-speed pursuit reaching Mach 1.05 (\SI{1297}{km/h}) under critically low altitude conditions (at least \SI{102}{m}), while maintaining a proper distance of around \SI[group-separator={,},group-minimum-digits=4]{2000}{ft} without overshooting.
 Finally, it won against the adversary by accumulating damage.
-These results show the robustness of our policy model to aim the agile opponent in supersonic situations with considering safe altitude requirements.
+These results show the robustness of our model in tracking agile opponents in supersonic situations while adhering to altitude constraints.